SHasan96/diffusion-project/README.md

 The same logic was implemented in all languages (with modifications for ones where array indexing starts at 1).

 Also, note that when a partition is added to smaller Msizes (less than 5), the program runs incorrectly.
-This is because of the placement of the partition ends up blocking the first cell where we fill the gas molecules in.
+This is because of the placement of the partition ends up blocking the first cell where we fill in the gas molecules.

 ## Compilation and execution instructions